 James' main animal welfare expertise comes through his experience in disaster management and animal rescue.
 He has great expertise in delivering network in remote and challenging environments, as well as the rehabilitation and release of species.

-As the UK regional regional director, James manages the regional delivery against strategy, its operations, and its profile.
+As IFAW's UK Regional Director, James manages the regional delivery against strategy, its operations and its profile.

 Animal Management and Welfare in Natural Disasters book, written by James Sawyer and Gerardo Huertas